Sharly-Chess/sharly-chess.github.io/docs/screens/index.en.md

 In fact, the entire interface is built using web pages — which is why you need a browser to access it, even on your local machine.

 {: .tip }
-> :point-right: Don’t be put off by the technical terms — you don’t need to know anything about web development to use _Sharly Chess_.
+> :point_right: Don’t be put off by the technical terms — you don’t need to know anything about web development to use _Sharly Chess_.
 > A web server is simply a program that sends web pages to browsers that connect to it.

 ### Accessing _Sharly Chess_ (URL)